Back to The Counterfeit

 Matthew 7:16 (Douay-Rheims)

 Counterfeit religion usually does not begin with open revolt.
 It begins with resemblance.
-It keeps enough Catholic appearance to calm the conscience while altering the principles that make Catholic identity real.
+It keeps enough Catholic appearance to quiet the conscience while altering the principles that make Catholic identity real.
 The language may sound devout.
 The ceremonies may look old.
 The tone may be serious.
-Yet if doctrine, sacrament, and authority no longer remain one, the appearance of unity is false.
+Yet if doctrine, , and no longer remain one, the appearance of unity is false.

-This is why many souls are trapped by appearances.
-They have been taught to judge by atmosphere before doctrine, by style before sacramental truth, and by familiarity before principle.
-This chapter gives the opposite rule.
-It teaches how false unity works so discernment becomes concrete and not merely emotional.
+That is why so many souls are trapped by appearances.
+They have been trained to judge by atmosphere before doctrine, by style before truth, and by familiarity before principle.
+The opposite rule is needed here.
+It shows how false unity works so that discernment becomes concrete rather than emotional.

-Tradition repeats the same rule.
+repeats the same rule.
 St. Vincent of Lerins teaches continuity in the same faith, the same sense, and the same judgment.
-St. Francis de Sales rejects peace built on heresy.
-The Council of Trent answers confusion with doctrinal precision and sacramental clarity, not with sentimental inclusion.
+St. Francis de Sales rejects peace built on .
+The Council of Trent answers confusion with doctrinal precision and clarity, not sentimental inclusion.

 There is no holiness where there is no hatred of heresy.